Here's Why You Should Never Play Golf On A Frozen Lake

 Playing golf on a frozen lake is a terrible and dangerous idea, and this video shows exactly why.

-An unidentified man attempts to hit the hall off the ice in the clip, which a friend of his reportedly filmed in Sweden on Dec.
-18. But he ends up striking the ice itself, which quickly cracks beneath his feet and he tumbles into the freezing cold water.
+In a clip reportedly filmed in Sweden on Dec.
+18, an unidentified man attempts to hit the ball off the ice.
+But he ends up striking the ice itself, which quickly cracks beneath his feet ― sending him tumbling into the freezing water.

 “After my friend fell through the ice, we quickly got him out of the water and rushed him home to get a warm shower,” the cameraperson told YouTube channel ViralHog.